-American Writers & Artists Inc. Reports How Low-Stress Freelance Careers are Increasingly on the Radar of Corporate World “Refugees”
+American Writers & Artists Institute Reports How Low-Stress Freelance Careers are Increasingly on the Radar of Corporate World “Refugees”

-A just-released American Writers & Artists Inc. article looks at why baby boomers, retirees and others are fleeing the 9 to 5 world to embrace the freedom of the freelance life
+A just-released American Writers & Artists Inst. article looks at why baby boomers, retirees and others are fleeing the 9 to 5 world to embrace the freedom of the freelance life

 Delray Beach, FL – January 25, 2013 – Employment isn’t what it once was.
 Downsizing, layoffs, company shut downs; it’s the new reality in today’s economy.